dartist/json_client/README.md

     client.todos();

 This call makes a JSON request for the [/todos](http://www.servicestack.net/Backbone.Todos/todos?format=json) url.
-Since all API methods on the client are async, the two ways we have to access the response include:

 ### Using Futures in Dart